eksoward/portfolio/README.md

 For my latest PDF resume [click here.](https://github.com/eksoward/resume/blob/master/docs/eksoward-resume.pdf)

+## Special Interests

+- Legacy system analysis and opportunistic refactoring especially in complex enterprise AI systems
+- Human factors analysis and risk management for data products
+- Documentation generation
+- Novel feature development
+- Collaboration with stakeholders at all levels

 ## Looking to work together?

 For recruiter or other inquiries please [email me at this link.](mailto:eksoward@gmail.com?subject=Found%20on%20github:%20Looking%20to%20collaborate)